mmcmanus1/mmcmanus1.github.io/_papers/2024-transformers-math.md

 date: 2024-05-01
 paperurl: '/files/Transformers-Math-Paper.pdf'
 slidesurl: '/files/Transformers-Math-Poster.pdf'
-citation: 'McManus, M. (2024). &quot;How Do Transformers Do Math?
+citation: 'Kantamneni, S., McManus, M., Kim, D., & Quach, A. (2024). &quot;How Do Transformers Do Math?
 A Study of Meaningful Intermediates for Linear Regression.&quot;'
 ---